oetiker/sourcey-buildpack/README.md

 ```
 /home
    /vcap (aka $HOME)
+      /app
 	/sourcey (aka $PREFIX)

 /tmp
    /sourcey.$$ (aka $WORK_DIR)
    /cache (aka $CACHE_DIR)

-/tmp
-   /stage (aka $STAGE_DIR)
+   /stage
       /app (aka $BUILD_DIR)
           /sourcey
 ```

-The `/home/vcap` directory is where your application will reside at runtime.
+The `/home/vcap/app` directory is where your application will reside at runtime.
 By compiling your binaries into that location, their world view will be intact at runtime as well.

-The `/tmp/stage` directory gets packaged up and transfered to the run-time environment.
+The `/tmp/stage/app` directory gets packaged up and transfered to the run-time environment.
 At first only your application will be sitting there (in the `/tmp/stage/app` directory).